 The information in this report includes statements that are forward-looking within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements include, but are not limited to, statements that relate to expectations, beliefs, plans, assumptions, and objectives concerning future results of operations, business prospects, loads, outcome of litigation and regulatory proceedings, capital expenditures, market conditions, events or performance, and other matters.
-Words or phrases such as "anticipates," "believes,"

-"estimates," "expects," "intends," "plans," "projects," "will likely result," "will continue," "should," or similar expressions are intended to identify such forward-looking statements.
+Words or phrases such as "anticipates," "believes," "estimates," "expects," "intends," "plans," "predicts," "projects," "will likely result," "will continue," "should," "based on," "conditioned upon," "considers," "could," "expected," "forecast," "goals," "needs," "promises," "subject to," "targets," or similar expressions are intended to identify such forward-looking statements.